|

 help us understand the unobservable past.

-and Dr. John Morris and see what was discovered as they reconstruct the
+John Morris and see what was discovered as they reconstruct the

 sequence of earthquakes, eruptions, avalanches, mudflows, and other